acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/tabs.md

       console.log('tab is loaded', tab.title, tab.url)
     });

-You can get and set various properties of tabs.
-By setting the `url` property you can load a new page in the tab.
+You can get and set various properties of tabs (but note that properties relating to the tab's content, such as the URL, will not contain valid values until after the tab's `ready` event fires).
+By setting the `url` property you can load a new page in the tab:

     var tabs = require("tabs");
     tabs.on('activate', function(tab) {
       tab.url = "http://www.example.com";
     });

-Although you can't access the tab's content directly using this module, you can attach a [page-mod](packages/addon-kit/docs/page-mod.html) to a tab, and use that to access and manipulate the content.
+You can attach a [content script](dev-guide/addon-development/web-content.html) to the page hosted in a tab, and use that to access and manipulate the page's
+content:

     var tabs = require("tabs");